 A new mind-set

-If Christians are to deal with their fears over inviting, it means them seeing God and ‘success’ through new eyes in three different ways.
+If Christians are to deal with their fear of inviting they need to see God and ‘success’ in three very different ways.

 The three new ways of thinking are